heartthymes/heartthymes.github.io/docs/index.md

 Usually I stream every day from **18:00 UTC (6PM)**.
 Cheers!

-I've decided to stream the whole process to stay motivates and find new good people on the road.
+I've decided to stream the whole process to stay motivated and find new good people on the road.
 Where we build a community dedicated to have fun while learning and learn while having fun.